yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![The Finish button is selected on the Microsoft Data Migration Assistant Setup dialog.](./media/data-migration-assistant-setup-finish.png "Run the Microsoft Data Migration Assistant")

-## Task 12: Configure the TailspinToys database on the SqlServer2008 VM
+## Task 12: Configure the WWI TailspinToys database on the SqlServer2008 VM

-In this task, you restore and configure the `TailspinToys` database on the SQL Server 2008 R2 instance.
+In this task, you restore and configure Wide World Importers' `TailspinToys` database on the SQL Server 2008 R2 instance.

-1. On the SqlServer2008 VM, download a [backup of the TailspinToys database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/TailspinToys.bak), and save it to the `C:\` of the VM.
+1. On the SqlServer2008 VM, download a [backup of the WWI TailspinToys database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/TailspinToys.bak), and save it to the `C:\` of the VM.

 2. Next, open **Microsoft SQL Server Management Studio 17** (SSMS) by entering "sql server" into the search bar in the Windows Start menu and selecting **Microsoft SQL Server Management Studio 17** from the search results.